All Episodes

 I know it's not going to happen.

-I live on an island.
+I live in an island.

-But but I I understand the point.
+But I understand the point.

-And then they go, Oh, can these fumes be harmful to my family?
+And then they go, oh, can these fumes be harmful to my family?

 And then they want you to leave.